Bulldog Haven NW - Adoption, Rehoming, and Rescue Services

 REHOMING OF OWNER-SURRENDERED DOGS

-We really do understand that rehoming is a hard decision, and we hope that having an option like ours would help ease the pain by knowing it is a very safe alternative to doing it yourself.
+We really do understand that rehoming is a hard decision, and we hope that having an option like ours will help ease the pain by knowing it is a very safe alternative to doing it yourself.
 We only place them in homes that are perfect for them!

 In many cases, owners request to be kept in the loop on the progress and placement of the dog, which we are more than happy to do.
 This is also very easy to do via our Facebook page.
 We can discuss other things if you have something else in mind.